 3. Test and Treat Test-and-treat strategies will be essential for the roll out of oral therapeutics to treat COVID-19.
-This will depend on global access to reliable diagnostics, particularly rapid tests.
+This will depend in part on global access to reliable diagnostics, particularly rapid tests.
 However, availability of diagnostics remains very low in low- and middle-income countries.
-Nearly all low- and lower-middle-income countries remain far below the ACT-A target of 1 test per 1,000 people per day.
+Nearly all low- and lower-middle-income countries remain far below the ACT-A target of 1 test per 1,000 people per day (Figure 11.1).
 Figure 11.1.
-Average number of daily tests per 1,000 people from January 1, 2022 to July 3, 2022
+Average number of daily tests per 1,000 people from January 1, 2022 to July 23, 2022

-Source: FIND, updated July 3, 2022 Note: Data shown by country, WHO region, and income category.
+Source: FIND, updated July 23, 2022 Note: Data shown by country, WHO region, and income category.
 The ACT-A target of 1 test per 1,000 people per day is shown with dotted line.
 Average number of daily tests includes antigen and PCR tests.